kyma-project/busola/core-ui/README.md

 Run the `npm start` command in the root folder (../) to start Core-UI along with other apps (which altogether form Busola).

-You can also start this app individually by performing `npm start` command.
+You can also start this app individually by performing the `npm start` command.
 The app will be available at the [http://localhost:8889](http://localhost:8889) address.

 ### Code style